Batou: Background

 Batou's limbs are all prosthetic; despite the fact that exercise provides negligible benefit, Batou enjoys jogging and weightlifting as a hobby.
 Shirow's characterization of Batou in the manga, and indeed the other members of Section 9, is notably more light-hearted than the characterization used in Mamoru Oshii's films of the same name.
 His eyes, though prosthetic, often bulge comically when he is alarmed.
 He frequently jokes with Motoko, Togusa, the Tachikomas, and practically everyone else who crosses his path.
 His serious side becomes much more pronounced in a chapter of the manga where Yano, a trainee of Batou's, is murdered by a cybercriminal named Koil Krasnov.
 Batou loses his temper and impulsively calls up Section 9 Chief Aramaki, demanding an explanation for Yano's death, then storms off announcing (in the English translation), "That… Koil is dead meat!"

 Batou had seemingly hated anyone who tried to make Section 9 fix the mess of another organization, such as the AI hijacking of the Jigabachi choppers in the SAC series.
 However, in the Ghost in the Shell movie he appears more stoic and silent than his TV and manga counterpart.
 Particularly in Ghost in the Shell 2: Innocence, Batou also appears moderately distant and possibly bitter.
 In addition, he jokes around with a hint of irony being mentioned.

 Design

 Stand Alone Complex character designer Hajime Shimomura said that Batou's image was based on the Minotaur.

 While his name is officially romanized as "Batou", in some copies of the first film's subtitles and credits, it is spelled "Bateau" (the French word for "boat").

 The name "Batou" means "horse" in Japanese and may refer to Japanese Buddhism's Batou Kannon (Horse-Headed Kannon) with his small robotic implant eyes and long face as visual references.
 It also means "eight-headed" in Mandarin Chinese, which is significant since "Kusanagi" was the name of a sword that was taken from Orochi, an eight-headed and eight-tailed mountain dragon in Japanese mythology.

 Relationships

 Of all Section 9 characters, Batou is closest with the Major professionally and in civilian life.
 Even on missions, he is known to disregard her rank or authority to "speak freely" without permission.
+There is an arguable tension of romantic undertones between the two of them at times.